jfsfranco/Tv/README.md

 ```
 php artisan migrate
 ```
+Configure the .env params to point to your database and your enviroment.

-The configurable parameters in the .env are the next:
+The extra configurable parameters in the .env are the next:

 ```
 API_TVMAZE_URL=http://api.tvmaze.com/search/shows?q=